 To use the Developer Tools:

-If you followed the above instructions, when you click on your main menu item, the sub menus should now open on iPad.
+If you followed the above instructions, when you click on your main menu item, the sub menus should now open a screen which emulates the iPad or tablet device that you selected.

 This tool can help you test responsiveness on various device types as well as troubleshoot specific issues such as our WordPress drop down menu not working on iPad.